Feraul/Feraul.github.io/_pages/about.md

   - /about.html
 ---

-I am interested in researching and developing numerical methods and computational algorithms to better understand the flow behavior in porous media.
+I am interested in the researching and development of numerical methods and computational algorithms to understand the flow behavior in complex porous media.

 Some results of research
 ------